Photomedicine Project 14: PBMT for Performance Enhancement in SOF (SOF)

 Collected at the end of week 3 prior to coach-led training.

-Isometric Quadriceps Strength Testing initial baseline
+Isometric Quadriceps Strength Testing Initial Baseline: Peak Torque

 Time Frame: Collected prior to treatment starting at time of enrollment.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected prior to treatment starting at time of enrollment.

-Isometric Hamstrings Strength Testing initial baseline
+Isometric Hamstrings Strength Testing Initial Baseline: Peak Torque.

 Time Frame: Collected prior to treatment starting at time of enrollment.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected prior to treatment starting at time of enrollment.

-Isokinetic Quadriceps Strength Testing initial baseline
+Isokinetic Quadriceps Strength Testing Initial Baseline: Peak Torque

 Time Frame: Collected prior to treatment starting at time of enrollment.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected prior to treatment starting at time of enrollment.

-Isokinetic Hamstrings Strength Testing initial baseline
+Isokinetic Hamstrings Strength Testing Initial Baseline: Peak Torque

 Time Frame: Collected prior to treatment starting at time of enrollment.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected prior to treatment starting at time of enrollment.

-Isometric Quadriceps Strength Testing 3-week follow-up
+Isometric Quadriceps Strength Testing 3-week Follow-up: Peak Torque

 Time Frame: Collected at the 3-week follow-up session prior to coach-led training.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected at the 3-week follow-up session prior to coach-led training.

-Isometric Hamstrings Strength Testing 3-week follow-up
+Isometric Hamstrings Strength Testing 3-week Follow-up: Peak Torque.

 Time Frame: Collected at the 3-week follow-up session prior to coach-led training.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected at the 3-week follow-up session prior to coach-led training.

-Isokinetic Quadriceps Strength Testing 3-week follow-up
+Isokinetic Quadriceps Strength Testing 3-week Follow-up: Peak Torque

 Time Frame: Collected at the 3-week follow-up session prior to coach-led training.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected at the 3-week follow-up session prior to coach-led training.

-Isokinetic Hamstrings Strength Testing 3-week follow-up
+Isokinetic Hamstrings Strength Testing 3-week Follow-up: Peak Torque

 Time Frame: Collected at the 3-week follow-up session prior to coach-led training.

-Measuring isolated strength.
+Measuring isolated strength (Peak Torque).

 Collected at the 3-week follow-up session prior to coach-led training.

-Defense and Veteran's Pain Rating Scale (DVPRS) initial baseline
+Defense and Veteran's Pain Rating Scale (DVPRS) Initial Baseline

-Defense and Veteran's Pain Rating Scale (DVPRS) daily reports
+Defense and Veteran's Pain Rating Scale (DVPRS) Daily Reports

-Visual Analog Scale (VAS) initial baseline
+Visual Analog Scale (VAS) Initial Baseline

 Time Frame: Collected prior to treatment starting at time of enrollment.

 Measures delayed onset muscle soreness.
 Respondents mark on a 10 centimeter line their current level of muscle soreness.
 The left end of the line represents "I feel no soreness in my muscles" and the right end represents "My muscles feel so sore, I don't want to move them."
+Scores range from 0-100, with higher scores equaling worse outcomes.

 Collected prior to treatment starting at time of enrollment.

-Visual Analog Scale (VAS) week 1 follow-up
+Visual Analog Scale (VAS) Week 1 Follow-up

 Time Frame: Collected at the end of week 1 after coach-led training and laser treatment.

 Measures delayed onset muscle soreness.
 Respondents mark on a 10 centimeter line their current level of muscle soreness.
 The left end of the line represents "I feel no soreness in my muscles" and the right end represents "My muscles feel so sore, I don't want to move them."
+Scores range from 0-100, with higher scores equaling worse outcomes.

 Collected at the end of week 1 after coach-led training and laser treatment.

-Visual Analog Scale (VAS) week 2 follow-up
+Visual Analog Scale (VAS) Week 2 Follow-up

 Time Frame: Collected at the end of week 2 after coach-led training and laser treatment.

 Measures delayed onset muscle soreness.
 Respondents mark on a 10 centimeter line their current level of muscle soreness.
 The left end of the line represents "I feel no soreness in my muscles" and the right end represents "My muscles feel so sore, I don't want to move them."
+Scores range from 0-100, with higher scores equaling worse outcomes.

 Collected at the end of week 2 after coach-led training and laser treatment.

-Visual Analog Scale (VAS) week 3 follow-up
+Visual Analog Scale (VAS) Week 3 Follow-up

 Time Frame: Collected at the end of week 3 after coach-led training and laser treatment.

 Measures delayed onset muscle soreness.
 Respondents mark on a 10 centimeter line their current level of muscle soreness.
 The left end of the line represents "I feel no soreness in my muscles" and the right end represents "My muscles feel so sore, I don't want to move them."
+Scores range from 0-100, with higher scores equaling worse outcomes.

 Collected at the end of week 3 after coach-led training and laser treatment.

-Borg Modified Rating of Perceived Exertion (RPE) initial baseline
+Borg Modified Rating of Perceived Exertion (RPE) Initial Baseline

 Time Frame: Collected prior to treatment starting at time of enrollment

 Quantifying perceived exertion on 0-10 scale.
+Higher scores indicate worse outcomes.

 Collected prior to treatment starting at time of enrollment

-Borg Modified Rating of Perceived Exertion (RPE) 3-week follow-up
+Borg Modified Rating of Perceived Exertion (RPE) 3-week Follow-up

 Time Frame: Collected at the 3-week follow-up session after coach-led training and laser treatment.

 Quantifying perceived exertion on 0-10 scale.
+Higher scores indicate worse outcomes.

 Collected at the 3-week follow-up session after coach-led training and laser treatment.